 This completes the start-up adjustments.
-We recommend saving the settings at this time by pressing the "SAVE" key on the hand-held programmer or by saving settings with Watch Window (refer to "Help" if you need help).
+We recommend saving the settings at this time by pressing the "SAVE" key on the hand-held programmer or by saving settings with the marine control Standard PC Interface or Watch Window (refer to "Help" if you need help).
 The programmer will display the message "Saving Changes".
-Watch Window has a "pop-up" box that says the values have been saved.
+The PC Interface or Watch Window have a "pop-up" box that says the values have been saved.